Combined Heat and Power (Cogeneration)

 Support for CHP

-Another CHP Working Group meeting will be held on April 16, 2019 at 1 PM in Hearing Room 1 of the Keystone Building.
+Another CHP Working Group meeting will be held in either September or October of 2019.

 CHP Working Group Meeting Agenda - The agenda for the April 16, 2019 meeting of the CHP Working Group.